 Charlie Sheen is the latest celebrity who has come out as HIV positive.
 Sheen stated that he only had unprotected sex once or twice and that was all it took to contract the virus.
 Sheen’s announcement generated a wave of public attention.

-Experimental research found that Sheen’s announcement was connected with a 265 percent increase in HIV news reports and 2.75 million more related searches in the United States.
+Experimental found that Sheen’s announcement was connected with a 265 percent increase in HIV news reports and 2.75 million more related searches in the United States.
 These included searches about HIV information, including symptoms, testing, and prevention.
 It’s unclear if these news searches lead to real awareness or action.

 An ‘Early Frost’ (1985)

 Aired four years after AIDS emerged, this Emmy-winning movie brought HIV into American living rooms.
 When the film’s protagonist, a homosexual attorney named Michael Pierson, learns that he has AIDS, he breaks the news to his family.